roadsidemultimedia/Docs/getting-started/upgrading.md

 Like Platform Pro, there isn't an upgrade path and you will need to migrate.
 However, we have included a option **DMS Toolbar &rarr; Global Options &Rarr; Advanced **Framework V2 Upgrade**, using this option enables PageLines Framework backend interface and options.
 Not all PageLines Framework options work in DMS due to specificity; but it allows you to reference your old settings as you are rebuilding your site using the DMS system.

-Like the instructions above, your content such as pages and posts will remain intact and your custom CSS will need adjusting to align with the new elements.
+Like the instructions above, your site content such as pages and posts will remain untouched and your custom CSS will need adjusting to align with the new elements.

 ### Migration Steps ###